nikvaessen/jigasi/README.md

 after the conference is over.
 This can be done by using the SIP dial button and using the the URI `jitsi_meet_transcribe`.
 Currently Jigasi can send speech-to-text results to the chat of a Jitsi Meet room as either plain text or JSON.
-If it's send in JSON, Jitsi Meet will provide subtitles in the left corner of the video, while plain text will just be posted in the chat.
+If it's sent in JSON, Jitsi Meet will provide subtitles in the left corner of the video, while plain text will just be posted in the chat.
 Jigasi will also provide a link to where the final, complete transcript will be served when it enters the room.

-For jigasi to act as a transcriber, it sends the audio of all participants in the room to an external speech-to-text service.
+For Jigasi to act as a transcriber, it sends the audio of all participants in the room to an external speech-to-text service.
 Currently only the [Google Cloud speech-to-text API](https://cloud.google.com/speech/) is supported.
 It is required to install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/) on the machine running Jigasi.
-To install on a regular debian/ubuntu environment:
+To install on a regular Debian/Ubuntu environment:

 ```
 export CLOUD_SDK_REPO="cloud-sdk-$(lsb_release -c -s)"